History and background

 What is Propulsion and Future Fuels?

-Bringing together the strength of The Motorship Propulsion & Emissions and Gas Fuelled Ships conferences, The Motorship Propulsion & Future Fuels is expected to attract a 250-strong audience to the Riverside Empire Hotel on November 14-16, 2018 in Hamburg.
-Its goal is to provide decision makers from the ship operating sector, ship design and construction companies, fuel, equipment and technology suppliers plus classification and policy-making organisations with a meeting place to learn, discuss and knowledge share solutions to operational and regulatory challenges.
+Bringing together the strength of The Motorship Propulsion & Emissions and Gas Fuelled Ships conferences, The Motorship Propulsion & Future Fuels attracted a strong audience to the Riverside Empire Hotel on November 14-16, 2018 in Hamburg.
+Its goal was to provide decision makers from the ship operating sector, ship design and construction companies, fuel, equipment and technology suppliers plus classification and policy-making organisations with a meeting place to learn, discuss and knowledge share solutions to operational and regulatory challenges.
 In 2017, The Motorship Propulsion & Emissions Conference and Gas Fuelled Ships attracted 140 and 160 attendees respectively, from 30 countries.
 The joint audience included operators managing a combined fleet in excess of 2,560 ships.
 The highest proportion of delegates of the combined events were shipowners and yards (35%).